 How much does uninsured motorist coverage cost?

 The cost of uninsured motorist coverage depends on several factors, such as your state and type of vehicle.
+That said, the cost is typically fairly low-impact.
+Hanover, for example, indicates it can cost as little as $67 for a year of coverage.

 Frequently asked questions